-'Tis the season of the sun and the season of the bike - even in the midst of a pandemic!
-We've heard a lot about "essential" and "non-essential" these past few months.
-When it comes to the summer, there is cycling gear that is quite definitely essential.
-With a bit of preparation, you can be ready to safely tackle heat and sun.
-With the right cycling gear, you can avoid dehydration, sunburn, and heat exhaustion.
+'Tis the season of the sun and the season of the bike.
+Learn all about the cycling gear that we simply can't live without during the summer months.
+With a bit of preparation, you too can be ready to tackle heat and sun.
+With the right gear, you can avoid dehydration, sunburn, and heat exhaustion.

 Hydration is one of the most pertinent needs with summer riding.
 Make sure you drink lots of water before a ride, and that you bring enough water along.
 You'll want at least 750ml on a hot summer ride.
 Look for well insulated water bottles that will keep your water cold on the hottest days.

 However, you'll want to check out our nutrition department for other means of hydration as well.
 Isotonic sports drinks are at the same osmolarity as our bodily fluids and can therefore be absorbed into the body as fast as or faster than just drinking water.
 Alternatively, electrolyte tablets dissolve easily in water.
 They provide your body with minerals vital for muscular contraction and the regulation of your body’s fluid balance, which helps us to maintain performance in the heat.